Thijs-Desjardijn/gator/README.md

 # Gator
 Gator is a blog aggregator.
 The name gator is ofcourse a little joke.
-This can be used to add blogs that you follow and combine them so you are able to view the latest posts of all those blogs in one place.
+Gator can be used to add blogs that you follow and combine them so you are able to view the latest posts of all those blogs in one place.

 ## Features
 - **agg** aggregate over the blogs you follow